Notions of Anosov representation of relatively hyperbolic groups: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Nicolas Tholozan and Tengren Zhang for their patient guidance and many useful advice.
-The author also thank Jeffrey Danciger, Fran{\c{c}}ois Gu{\'e}ritaud, Mitul Islam, Max Riestenberg, Theodore Weisman and Feng Zhu for many interesting discussions, and thank Andrew Zimmer for pointing out an error in the original version.
+The author also thank Jeffrey Danciger, Fran{\c{c}}ois Gu{\'e}ritaud, Mitul Islam, Max Riestenberg, Theodore Weisman and Feng Zhu for many interesting discussions, and thank Hee Oh and Andrew Zimmer for pointing out errors in previous versions.